MatthewKennedy/spree_admin/README.md

 [![Standard RB](https://github.com/MatthewKennedy/spree_admin/actions/workflows/standardrb.yml/badge.svg)](https://github.com/MatthewKennedy/spree_admin/actions/workflows/standardrb.yml)
 [![Standard JS](https://github.com/MatthewKennedy/spree_admin/actions/workflows/standardjs.yml/badge.svg)](https://github.com/MatthewKennedy/spree_admin/actions/workflows/standardjs.yml)

-# Spree Admin
+# Omes Admin

 An alternative Admin UI for Spree

-## Key Features
+## Tech Stack Benefits

 - jQuery Free
+- No compiling SCSS or Javascript through Sprockets
+- Uses Stimulus and Turbo

+## User Benefits

+- Product Images can be tagged to the applicable options
+- New order process, more akin to building an invoice than attempting to replicate a shopping cart in an admin UI (WIP) -

-### What Is The Difference Between Spree Admin and Spree Backend?
+### What Is The Difference Between Omes Admin and Spree Backend?

-Spree Admin is a fresh take on an Admin UI for Spree, it is currently intended to be experimental in the early stages, free from any legacy dependencies, being locked-into working with old Spree extensions, old Rails versions, or large Spree apps that rely heavily on Spree Backend.
+Omes Admin is a fresh take on an Admin UI for Spree, it is currently intended to be experimental in the early stages, free from any legacy dependencies, being locked-into working with old Spree extensions, old Rails versions, or large Spree apps that rely heavily on Spree Backend.

 The goal is that we can move fast and fluid find new intuitive ways of using Spree Admin.